devanshidiaries/Serverless-Compete/GCP Cloud Functions/Readme.md

 ## Step 0: Before You Start

-You will need to make sure you have the following components installed and set up before you start with Amazon EKS:

 - **GCP Account –** Sign up for a free GCP account [here.](https://cloud.google.com/free/docs/gcp-free-tier)

 ## Step 1: Select a Project